gbouras13/phold/docs/tutorial.md

 ## Step 2 Installing and Running `Pharokka`

-* Feel free to skip this step if you only want phage CDS annotations from `phold` - Pharokka also gives you tRNA, tmRNAs and CRISPRs, plots and other summary features `phold` lacks (at least for now).
+* Feel free to skip this step if you only want phage CDS annotations from `phold` - Pharokka also gives you tRNA, tmRNAs and CRISPRs and other summary features `phold` lacks (at least for now).

 * To install and run pharokka (change `-t 8` to the number of available threads)